-From 2005 a candidate must be credited with the 9 compulsory courses and two optional courses listed in the Schedule to these Regulations.
+From 2005 a candidate must be credited with the 10 compulsory courses and one optional course listed in the Schedule to these Regulations.

-- (a) SOWK 614 and SOWK 615 must be taken concurrently in the first part of the programme; SOWK 625, 671 and 672 will be taken concurrently in the second part. - (b) The Head of School must approve the candidate's choice of the two optional courses.
+- (a) SOWK 614 and SOWK 615 must be taken concurrently in the first part of the programme; SOWK 625, 671 and 672 will be taken concurrently in the second part. - (b) The Head of School must approve the candidate's choice of optional course.

-4. MSW(App) with Distinction or Merit
+4. MSW (App) with Distinction or Merit

 The degree may be awarded with Distinction or Merit.
-Note: Distinction is equivalent to First Class Honours;

-Note: Distinction is equivalent to First Class Honours the award of Merit is equivalent to Second Class Honours Division 1
+Note: Distinction is equivalent to First Class Honours; the award of Merit is equivalent to Second Class Honours Division 1